shlnz/poe_tempest_iteminfo/README.md

 ## Features
 - Grabs data from __http://poetempest.com__ developed by Justin Vanderheide
 - Writes it back to MapList.txt that it can be accessed ingame via ItemInfo
+- Makes a sound, if a good tempest is reported
 - Report new tempests ingame over chat that will be registered on the webpage

 ## Report function